 Our complaints procedure is designed to make sure that we settle any complaints as quickly as possible.

-We shall aim to acknowledge your complaint within 3 working days and to have looked into your complaint within 10 working days of the date you raised it with us.
+We shall acknowledge your complaint within 3 working days and aim to have looked into your complaint within 10 working days of the date you raised it with us.
 We shall then be in a position to offer you an explanation, or a meeting with the people involved.

-When we look into your complaint, we want to:
+When we look into your complaint, we aim to: